Welcome, I'm Kåre!

-Here I write about everything from parallel algorithms to rock climbing
+On this page I write about everything from parallel algorithms to traveling

-I'm currently a PhD student in the Distributed Computing and Systems group at Chalmers University of Technology.
-Here I research how to speed up massively parallel computations by relaxing the semantics of algorithms, such as allowing queues to return any of the top ten elements instead of only the top.
+I'm currently a PhD student in the Distributed Computing and Systems group at Chalmers University of Technology, and a few highlights from there can be found on my Research page.
+My PhD explores how to speed up massively parallel shared-memory computations by relaxing the semantics of algorithms, such as allowing queues to return any of the ten oldest items instead of only the oldest.
 Previously I briefly worked at Cisco in Stockholm, developing their network automation products.
-I have a masters in Engineering mathematics from Lund University, which was a lot of fun.
+I have a masters in Engineering mathematics from Lund University, where I had five fantastic years.

-Here on my homepage you can see a few of my projects and links.
 My Blog contains a variety of posts about topics I find interesting or fun.
 For example, I have a post about what I once (forcibly) learned about invariant lifetimes in Rust.
-I also summarize a few research topics or articles, such as Data Structures in the Multicore Age which sort of is the article kick-starting my research field.
+I also summarize a few research topics or articles, such as Data Structures in the Multicore Age which sort of is the article that kick-started my research niche.

 Zote